No matter how big or small your organization is, it’s a good bet that the coronavirus pandemic has impacted you in some way.

 From a sales perspective, if you’ve not had the chance to do so already, it’s crucial to implement technology that allows for useful internal and customer-facing communication.

 You must also review your processes.
 What policies have you put in place to allow team members the flexibility to do their very best?

-For example, during the lockdown, schools have been forced to closed, and parents haven’t had access to their usual childcare support.
+For example, schools have been forced to close during the lockdown, and parents haven’t had access to their usual childcare support.
 In this case, it’s a good idea to create a policy moving forward that allows parents the opportunity to strike a balance between working efficiently and looking after their children.

-Conducting regular audits of your policies and processes, and allowing your team to join in with their thoughts and ideas, will mean you can improve the performances of your team and the business as a whole.
+Conducting regular audits of your policies and processes and allowing your team to join in with their thoughts and ideas will mean you can improve your team’s performances and the business as a whole.

 After all, this pandemic will have impacted everyone differently, so it’s essential to take a dynamic approach to allow your team to perform in an environment that suits them.

 How to Keep Everyone Safe, Positive, and Motivated

 A sudden change to remote working can be challenging for a salesperson to feed off the office atmosphere’s energy.
 Not only do they need to adapt to a new routine, but they may also need to get to grips with unique collaboration and communication technologies.

 This newly enforced working method applies to management, too, so your processes and training schedules must also adjust.